cyberbotics/webots-doc/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 <!-- -->

 > **Hands on**:
-Revert the simulation by selecting the `File / Revert World` menu item.
+Reload the simulation by selecting the `File / Reload World` menu item.

 <!-- -->